Shegzimus/DE_NASA_NeoW_Pipeline/project_log.md

 **Time**: `06:27 AM`
 - I have decided to use Google Cloud Functions and Scheduler instead of Airflow and Docker.
-- I will provision and configure these solution components using Terraform.
+- I will provision and configure all the solution components using Terraform.
 - I will attempt to calculate the cost variance along with the functional benefits of this option, versus using Airflow mit Docker.